Energy Systems Analysis - Specialization

 Energy System Analysis

-The graduates will be able to analyze complex energy systems using advanced modeling and statistics methods.
-Competences from the programme will enable graduates to plan and manage large projects in the energy sector as well as to design solutions for optimized energy systems.
-A thorough understanding of energy markets, risks and regulations provides the basis for advising energy companies and authorities on strategies in energy and environmental markets as well as on projecting future demands and opportunities for renewable energy technologies.
+Graduates are equipped to analyze complex energy systems using advanced modeling and statistical methods.
+They acquire the skills to plan and manage large energy projects and to design optimized energy solutions.
+A deep knowledge of energy markets, risks, and regulations enables graduates to advise companies and authorities on strategies for energy and environmental markets, as well as on forecasting future demand and opportunities for renewable energy technologies.

 Polytechnic foundation courses (10 ECTS):